FaezeK/TMB/README.md

 After cloning the Git repo, the 2 files mentioned above should be moved into "data" directory.

-To run the pipeline on one CPU core, please go to TMB directory and run this code:
+To run the pipeline on one CPU core, please go to TMB directory and run this code: (please note that the Snakefile is stored in workflow directory, but the pipeline can be run from TMB directory as snakemake can locate the file)
 > `snakemake -j1`

 If you would like to use all available cores, you can run the pipeline in TMB with: